jting-dev/TransMCL/README.md

 - **install and configure the IsoSVM**

-1. The main Perl scripts invoked in the package is 'isosvm.pl' and 'isosvm_wrapper.pl' resided in isoSVM home directory.
-Add the path of isoSVM directory to your $PATH so that the main Perl scripts can be automatically when run from a shell or invoked in package. (for example, if you put both IsoSVM scripts in "/home/user/bin/isosvm/" you can add that path to $PATH by:
+1. unzip isoSVM.zip.
+The main Perl scripts invoked in the packages, 'isosvm.pl' and 'isosvm_wrapper.pl' are resided in isoSVM directory.
+Add the path of isoSVM directory to your $PATH so that the main Perl scripts can be automatically executed when run from a shell or invoked in package. (for example, if you put both IsoSVM scripts in "/home/user/bin/isosvm/" you can add that path to $PATH by:
    `export PATH="$PATH:/home/user/bin/isosvm"  # for users of BASH`

-2. Add the path of corresponding subdirectory IsoSVM to your $PATH so that the Perl scripts "svm_learn.pl" and "svm_classify.pl" can be automatically when run from a shell or invoked in package.
+2. Add the path of corresponding subdirectory IsoSVM, which resided in isoSVM directory, to your $PATH so that the Perl scripts "svm_learn.pl" and "svm_classify.pl" can be automatically executed when run from a shell or invoked in package.

 3. Configure the IsoSVM modules. the isoSVM scripts need a couple of modules: